PointerWild/LearningPath/README.md

 # LearningPath
-A note about My learning-path in Dresden
+A note about My learning-path in Dresden (Master degree)